newlandsvalley/purescript-school-of-music/README.md

 Try it [here](http://www.tradtunedb.org.uk:8605/).

-This player is essentially identical to the editor, except that it allows ABC to be loaded and viewed in the editor window.
-If the tune is polyphonic, the user can choose to play the polyphonic melody or just one of the parts and can also see the score of each part.
+This player is essentially identical to the editor in that, when the ABC is loaded, the tune can be played and the score viewed.
 Monophonic tunes just play normally.
+However, if the tune is polyphonic, the user can choose to play the entire polyphonic melody or just one of the parts.
+The scores for the various parts are displayed separately.

-Because the transformation to PSoM is relatively expensive, we can no longer regenerate the output after each keystroke as we can for the monophonic ABC editor.
-For this reason, editing the ABC text is disallowed.
+Because the transformation to PSoM is relatively expensive, there is no editor window.
+It would no longer be possible to update the melody and the score after each keystroke and have reasonable responsiveness.

 To build
 --------